If you received an inheritance or are planning to leave one, you might be wondering: Is there an inheritance tax in Canada?

 In other words, any inheritance you receive is not considered taxable income for you because it has already been taxed.

 - There is no inheritance tax in Canada, meaning the beneficiaries receive an inheritance tax-free.
-The estate of a deceased person pays any tax owned to the CRA.
+The estate of a deceased person pays any tax owed to the CRA.

 - In addition to the final tax bill, the estate of a deceased person is responsible for paying for probate, a legal proceeding that is required before the estate assets can be distributed among its heirs